thelucid/tache/README.md

 # Tache
 ## Just enough Mustache for end users

 Tache is a **full Mustache implementation** with the *addition* of "safe" views.
 Safe views allow Tache templates to be edited by end users without the risk jeopardising your application's security.
-When using safe views, only allowed methods are called and therefore calls to potentially destructive methods e.g. 'eval', 'destroy', etc. are ignored.
+When using safe views, only explicitly allowed methods are ever invoked and therefore calls to potentially destructive methods such as 'eval' or 'destroy' are ignored.

 ## Usage

-Tache's safe views are opt-in, so Tache will work just as you'd expect a Mustache implementation to behave unless you say otherwise.
+Tache's safe views are opt-in, so Tache will behave just as you'd expect a Mustache implementation to behave, unless *you* say otherwise.

-### Standard Mustache
+### Standard Views

 Quick example: